Skip to content Skip to navigation menu

 Step 17

-Put the first screw through the lowest hole of the top hinge plate and secure it in place.
+Put the first screw through the lowest hole of the top door hinge plate and secure it in place.

 17.How-To-Hang-An-Internal-Door.jpeg